 Composite or dental bonding is a method to transform a smile through small, conservative changes using a direct sculpting technique.
 Multiple shades and translucencies of materials are directly sculpted in the mouth to create natural, seamless beauty on front teeth.
 This procedure can dramatically improve the look of small teeth, gaps, spaces, and chips, often without any tooth preparation.
 It is an ideal treatment for young patients who still have some gaps / small teeth after finishing their braces.

-Both Drs.
-Fred and Alexandra have a passion for this artistic procedure, and the conservative, yet profound, result it can give patients.
+Dr. Arnold has a passion for this artistic procedure, and the conservative, yet profound, result it can give patients.
 The mastery of this technique requires countless additional hours of continuing education, as it is far more advanced than conventional bonding of fillings.

 *All patient photos are cases done in our office.